SebiTimeWaster/Blockify/README.md

 # Blockify

+!
+Discontinued because MC will add the Crafter block.

 ![](logo.png 'Blockifier Logo')

 A Spigot/~~Paper~~ plugin implementing a Hopper that turns items into their "Block of ..." form.